Warren Buffett’s Rule: “Never Lose Money” – Examining Its Viability

 Understanding ‘Never Lose Money’ in Context

-At face value, Warren Buffett’s “Never Lose Money” rule may sound an impossible goal to achieve.
+At face value, Warren Buffett’s “Never Lose Money” rule may sound like an impossible goal.

 Rule Number 1 Never Lose Money and Rule Number 2 Is Don't Forget Rule Number 1 - digital art